 I think a photograph only exists from the moment it was printed on paper.

-In black and white photography, it's mandatory.
+In black and white photography, this is mandatory.
 It is at the time of the print that you will realize if blacks and whites are detailed.
-It is at this stage that you will realize that the photo speaks for itself.
+It is at this stage that you will realize if the photo speaks for itself.

-But you cannot print a black and white landscape on any paper.
+You cannot print black and white landscapes on just any paper.
 The paper should be thick and textured.
-For my part, I always use 310 grams Baryta paper.
-Different brands exist on the market.
+For my part, I always use 310 grams Baryta paper, although different brands exist on the market.